 Nylon Magazine | 7 Sustainable Denim Brands You'll Want To Shop

-All of the materials that we use are either deadstock or recycled.
+All of the materials that we use are either deadstock, reclaimed, or US-sourced organic cotton,.
 Deadstock fabrics are the leftovers from some of the largest (and highest quality) mills around the world.
 We are extremely fortunate to work with several platforms like Queen of Raw and Fab Scrap which connects us directly to these mills and their left overs to save fabric that without us, would likely have ended in a landfill.
 With this kind of sourcing, our designs are often inspired by the materials we are able to obtain.

 Like all other apparel brands, our manufacturing results in cutting scraps and left overs.
 Larger pieces of our cutting scraps are reused in designs that implement patch work.
 Smaller scraps and threads are used in the creation of our original, zero waste textile found in our Zero Waste Tee Shirt.

 Want to get in touch with us about sustainability?